-NOTE: Click on the photos to see larger versions
+NOTE: Click on the photos to see larger versions.

 I was recently at a gun show and as most gun shows go, there were several knife vendors.
 While I'm admittedly not usually a big fan of Cold Steel's folding knives, the Cold Steel Recon 1 caught my eye at a vendors table.
 When I handled the knife and opened it up, I heard a "snap" like I've never heard before on a lock-back/Rocker lock knife (Cold Steel calls theirs the Tri Ad Lock).
 The smile I developed when I heard that snap immediately told my wife the wallet was coming out.
 To my chagrin however, the tanto point was the only one they had left.
 I've never been much of a fan of the tanto point but I had to try out this knife so it went home with me.